codarrenvelvindron/Week-Ly/Readme.md

 Official Website: http://codarren.com

 ## Changelog
+### 1.1.3 release - Code Sanitization
+* Sanitized some parts of the code

 ### 1.1.2 release - Added quotes
 * A random quote will show up when clicked